101 Best New Home Gifts for Young Adults

 Shop now at Amazon From Amazon

-If you like your coffee with all of the bells and whistles, consider this Mr. Coffee One-Touch CoffeeHouse Espresso and Cappuccino Maker.
+For people who like coffee with all of the bells and whistles, consider this Mr. Coffee One-Touch CoffeeHouse Espresso and Cappuccino Maker.
 It really is a “coffee house” and makes espressos, cappuccinos and lattes.
 Add milk and the milk frother turns it into a light, creamy foam.
 The machine also provides the ability to choose a single or double shot of espresso.
 The CoffeeHouse has a 19-bar professional quality Italian pump, and can make dual espressos at one time.
 It can also make 6 cappuccinos, or 3 lattes at one time.
 Another feature of the machine is a one-touch stainless steel drip tray that is designed for durability.
+I received a unit to review, and was pleasantly surprised that it did not take up a lot of countertop space as some of the best high-end coffee makers do.

 -